 Bottom line, if you are concerned, your dog is behaving abnormally or their vital signs are not typical for them, get in touch with a vet.

-What To Do If A Dog Has Been Poisoned Or In An Emergency
+What To Do If You Think Your Dog Has Been Poisoned

 If you are worried that your dog has been poisoned it is far better to get in touch with our registered vets to determine if you need to get your dog to a clinic.

 Timing is critical for the appropriate treatment of poisoning and often decontamination by inducing vomiting is all that is needed to save your dog from a life-threatening outcome.